bashcorp/spotifyquiz/server/INSTALL.md

 # Starting the Server
-`source` into your virtual environment and then run `python manage.py runserver`.
+`source` into your virtual environment and then run `python3 manage.py runserver`.
 This will start the server, which will be on localhost:8000

 # Adding Front-End Resources